-Furthermore, scientists have long recognized that air pollution contributes to a 'pyramid' of health effects with the least common but most serious health outcomes appearing at the peak of the pyramid and the less serious but more numerous health outcomes such as asthma symptom days and respiratory infections, appearing in progressive levels below that peak.
+Air pollution may be thought of as contributing to a 'pyramid' of health effects, where the least common but most serious health outcomes are represented as the peak of the pyramid, and the less severe but more frequent health outcomes such as asthma symptom days and respiratory infections make up progressively larger-sized levels below that peak.

-Based on the current burden of illness study, Toronto Public Health estimates that air pollution in our city contributes to about 1,700 premature deaths and 6,000 hospitalizations on an annual basis.
-The current mortality estimate is based on the health risk associated with exposure to the criteria air contaminants that is, ozone, nitrogen dioxide, carbon monoxide sulphur dioxide, and fine particles ($PM{2.5}$).
-Three of these have either been identified as priority substances, or are a product of priority substances.
-Scientific studies by others have demonstrated that fine particles are associated with chronic endpoints such as cancer (TPH, Air Pollution Burden of Illness in Toronto).
+Toronto Public Health estimates that air pollution contributes to about 1,700 premature deaths and 6,000 hospitalizations in the City on an annual basis (TPH, 2004).
+The current mortality estimate is based on the health risk associated with exposure to ozone, nitrogen dioxide, carbon monoxide, sulphur dioxide, and fine particles ($PM{2.5}$).
+Nitrogen oxides and fine particles have either been identified as priority substances, or are a product of priority substances.

-The remainder of priority substances are considered air toxics which occur in the air in much smaller amounts than 'criteria' pollutants, but which are much more potent in terms of adverse impacts.
-In general, air toxics are of particular concern with chronic (long term) exposure, and are associated with serious health outcomes such as cancer and reproductive effects.
+The remainder of the 25 priority substances are considered air toxics.
+These occur in the air in much smaller amounts than 'criteria' pollutants, but which are much more potent in terms of adverse impacts.
+In general, concern about the health effects of exposure to air toxics arises from long-term (chronic) exposure leading to serious health outcomes such as cancer and reproductive effects.